Asthma hospitalizations: facts & figures

 Asthma hospitalizations in Minnesota, by region

 Asthma hospitalization rates among children (0-17 years) in the 7-county Twin Cities metropolitan area have decreased dramatically since 2000; however, they remain the highest in the state.
-Asthma hospitalization rates among children in Greater Minnesota have decreased since 2007.
+Asthma hospitalization rates among children in Greater Minnesota have decreased after 2007.
 Hospitalization rates for adults in the Twin Cities metro area are also declining, while rates for adults in Greater Minnesota remain stable.
-In 2013, the asthma hospitalization rate for metro area children was about 60% higher than for children in Greater Minnesota, and the rate for metro area adults was 32% higher than for adults in Greater Minnesota.
+In 2014, the asthma hospitalization rate for metro area children was more than 60% higher than for children in Greater Minnesota.

 Note: Hospitalization data do not include data from federal and sovereign hospitals (e.g., Veteran's Administration, Indian Health Service) or data on Minnesota residents discharged from Wisconsin hospitals.
 For more information, see About the Data.